 On the other hand, the factors that challenged most the application of knowledge and skills were not having enough funds available, lack of opportunity to apply the knowledge and lack of time.
 Figure 4 shows enabling and hindering factors for the application of knowledge and skills from the online courses.

 - Founder of Lyseis and mechanical and manufacturing engineering student

 - Improving financial inclusion of women in Kenya

 Lupia co-founded a microfinance institution that helps women of low-income background to integrate into the financial system.
 The idea came from the first course Lupia attended, “Fundamentals of Microfinance”, which emphasized the challenges and provided positive approaches to improve access to financial services.
 The initiative follows a collective scheme (idea that also came from the course) where women organize themselves in groups to serve as guarantors of each other when borrowing money.
 So far, the initiative has 10 women, called “Chamas” in Swahili, from a local area with small businesses.
-Each of them contributes with 500 Kenyan-shilling per month (approximately US$5) to a saving fund that is available for them when needed.
-Lupia’s company already has led to some results.
-For example, one of the women has diversified from selling only tomatoes to including fruits in her business, and another one was able to send her child to a better school.
-Both, as a result of their engagement in the initiative.
+Each of them contributes 500 Kenyan-shillings per month (approximately US$5) to a saving fund that is available for them when needed.
+Lupia’s company has already led to some positive results.
+For example, one of the women has diversified from selling tomatoes only to including fruit in her business, and another was able to send her child to a better school, both as a result of their engagement in the initiative.
 Lupia acknowledges that they are still learning to manage the group but have found the information from the course essential to the functioning of their enterprise.

 IMPACT STORY - Hawa Momo-Seh